cprieststephens/virtual-pet/README.md

 ### Running the tests

-Use the command `npm test` to run the Jest tests for this project.
+Use the command `npm run test` to run the Jest tests for this project.

 Author: Camilla Priest-Stephens